dmueckli/webexnotification/README.md

         g++ main.cpp -l curlpp -l curl -l pthread -o main

+3. Copy the compiled script to the icinga plugins folder (usually "/usr/lib/nagios/plugins").

+## Usage

-3. Create notification command directly via the director or by manually adding a new command template to icinga.
+Create notification command directly via the director or by manually adding a new command template to icinga.

 Arguments: